LAmena-dev/TOP-mini-message-board/README.md

 # TOP-mini-message-board
-A TOP practice repository using Express and EJS
+A [mini-message-board](https://www.theodinproject.com/lessons/node-path-nodejs-mini-message-board) using Express and EJS